 The content of the update of information and the decisions of update are a responsibility of the infrastructure managers of Rail Freight Corridor Atlantic.
-The infrastructure managers may decide to obtain information on these updates at any moment (ex.: per quarter, monthly and at any moment in case of occurrence of modifications).
+The infrastructure managers may decide

 4.2 CORRIDOR ONE STOP SHOP

 The Corridor One-Stop Shop (OSS) on Rail Freight Corridor Atlantic is at the disposal of applicants in order to coordinate the process of allocation of capacity, facilitate the provision of basic information on traffic management and facilitate the provision of information on the use of the freight corridor.